 More layovers mean more airport lounges, too.
 A great perk to get some work done comfortably (and eliminate food costs).

-Plus, the more flights and layovers I have, the more likely I am to get $500 for a hotel if a flight is delayed, thanks to flight delay insurance on credit cards (which all 4 cards in the summer promo have)!
+Plus, the more flights and layovers I have, the more likely I am to get $500 for a hotel if a flight is delayed, thanks to flight delay insurance on credit cards (which almost all good cards have)!

 I love free stuff.
 I got over $700 in free hotels with that insurance in 2019 alone (and nearly $4,000 since 2016), but that will be for another post.